[This blog was originally posted on

 Our brain can process visuals at an incredible speed of 0.013 seconds.
 Another research reveals that 92.6% people say that visual dimension is the primary factor affecting their purchase decision.
 Thus, brands often rely on product images and graphics to generate interest in marketing emails; and adding background images is one such powerful tool used by them.

 This design technique is applied well in the world of web but, unfortunately, as far as emails are concerned, marketers are still reluctant to use this really appealing marketing tool.
 Why?

-The main issue with adding background images in emails is that they aren’t supported across all email clients (image blocking).
-So, if you wish to create that wow factor with background images, you need to know which ESPs will support your images and which will expect you to go the extra mile to make sure your design appears just the way you want it to.
+The main issue with adding a background image in email is that it is not supported across all email clients (image blocking).
+So, if you wish to create that wow factor with background images in email template, you need to know which ESPs will support your images and which will expect you to go the extra mile to make sure your design appears just the way you want it to.

 Email image blocking is a result of many email providers’ default settings or personal preferences provided by them.
 Blocking might hamper your marketing campaign and even fail to make an impact on prospects- with possibilities of leaving a rather bad impression.

 An improper text-to-image ratio (which is not 80:20) can be catastrophic for your email campaign, if the email client blocks your images.
 Best Practices to follow for Perfect Text-to-Image ratio in emails >>